 - Sweating

-The list of symptoms indicates how poisonous scorpions are.
-It is typical for healthy adults to recover from within hours to a few days.
+Even when it’s not deadly, these symptoms indicate how serious scorpion “poison” is.
+Healthy adults typically recover from a scorpion sting within hours to a few days.
 However, the sting should be closely monitored.
 If the symptoms persist or worsen, seek medical attention.

-Though somewhat rare, some people are allergic to scorpions and may experience a far more severe reaction, including anaphylaxis, which can be life-threatening.
-Symptoms of an anaphylactic reaction include:
+Though somewhat rare, some people are allergic to scorpion “poison” and may experience a far more severe reaction, including anaphylaxis, which can be life-threatening.
+Symptoms of an anaphylactic reaction to scorpion “poison” include:

 - Severe swelling